Kat632/PP4-LettuceEat/README.md

 3. As a **Site Admin** I can **approve or deny comments that have been left by other people before they are published** so that **I can filter out unwanted or irrelevant comments**.

 ### Development Planes
-To create a comprehensive and appealing website, the developer researched other recipe based websites to discover what features and functionality would be required.
+To create a comprehensive and appealing website, I researched other recipe based websites to discover what features and functionality would be required.
 This information created the above user stories and is developed further below.

 #### Strategy
 Broken into three categories, the website will attempt to focus on the following target audiences: